The Value of Balancing Your Cholesterol

 “Most ingested cholesterol is esterified, and esterified cholesterol is poorly absorbed.
 The body also compensates for any absorption of additional cholesterol by reducing cholesterol synthesis ” “Biosynthesis of cholesterol is directly regulated by the cholesterol levels present, though the homeostatic mechanisms involved are only partly understood.
 A higher intake from food leads to a net decrease in endogenous production, whereas lower intake from food has the opposite effect.”
 Simply stated, the more you eat, the less you make.
 But because most ingested cholesterol is esterified, it’s important to know where these fats come from.

 “In addition to its importance within cells, cholesterol also serves as a precursor for the biosynthesis of steroid hormones, bile acids, and vitamin D.“ Cholesterol is crucial in the manufacture of hormones for the body’s function.
-As vitamin D is crucial for brain function, cholesterol is crucial in the manufacture of vitamin.
+As vitamin D is crucial for brain function, cholesterol is crucial in the manufacture of vitamins.
 This is why statin drugs that are made for lowering cholesterol, are so dangerous.

 With a substance as vital as this is, why do people want to lower it?
 Maybe we should look at how it floats around in your blood as it’s transported to your cells and what role that plays in the cholesterol equation.